-- 1. Complete a degree audit (emailed from Student Services) - 2.
-Complete all required courses in Certificate, Diploma, Associate or Bachelor degree programs with a Cumulative Grade Point Average of at least 2.0; - a.
-Students in the Associate Degree Nursing and Bachelors degree in Nursing program must graduate with a 2.5 Cumulative Grade Point Average; - b.
-Students in a Master's level program are required to have a 3.0 Cumulative Grade Point Average - 3.
+- 1. Complete a degree audit - 2.
+Complete all required courses in Certificate, Diploma, Associate, or Bachelor degree programs with a Cumulative Grade Point Average of at least 2.0; - a.
+Students in the Diploma Practical Nursing, Associate Degree Nursing, and Bachelors degree in Nursing (RN-BSN) program must graduate with a 2.5 Cumulative Grade Point Average; - b.
+Students in a Master's level program are required to have a 3.0 Cumulative Grade Point Average. - 3.
 All accounts must be paid in full including tuition, textbooks and fees.
 All library books and other Beal University materials must be returned.